Deploy your own LLM with Ollama & Huggingface Chat UI on SaladCloud

 However, hosting and implementing these LLMs poses significant challenges.

-• Sourcing computational power required since these models can often have billions of parameters and demand robust infrastructure.
+- Sourcing computational power is required since these models can often have billions of parameters and demand robust infrastructure.

 Despite these challenges, the integration of LLMs into platforms continues to grow, driven by their vast potential and the continuous advancements in the field.
 As solutions like Hugging Face’s Chat UI

-and SaladCloud offer more accessible and efficient ways to deploy these models, we’re likely to see an even greater adoption and innovation across industries.
+and SaladCloud continue to offer more accessible and efficient ways to deploy these models, we’re likely to see an even greater adoption and innovation across industries.

 What is Ollama?